- General Information for Incoming RC Students

 - Internship Opportunities

 RC Majors give students the unique opportunity to study academic programs unavailable elsewhere.
 The four RC Interdisciplinary Majors are Arts and Ideas, Creative Writing and Literature, Drama, and Social Theory and Practice.
+All RC majors and minors are available to all LSA students.

 You can learn more about the four RC minors here.